CodeTease/quirm/README.md

 ### Health Check
 A health check endpoint is available at: `GET /health` It checks connectivity to S3 and Redis (if configured).

+### Cache Purging
+You can purge a specific file from the cache (both memory and disk) by sending a `DELETE` request to the image URL.
+If `SECRET_KEY` is enabled, the request must include a valid signature.

+`DELETE /images/photo.jpg?w=200`

 ### Configuration Hot Reload
 Quirm supports hot-reloading configuration without downtime.
 Send a `SIGHUP` signal to the process to reload environment variables.